Is it OK to put a treadmill in the garage?

 It would be best to consider using a treadmill cover and a treadmill mat for a cooler garage.

 You should also consider fitness equipment for the garage gym if it is located with extreme heat under direct sunlight and is not climate controlled.

-The benefits of treadmill workout programs include convenience along with the ability to customize your treadmill workout.
+The benefits of treadmill workout programs include convenience and the ability to customize your treadmill workout.
 Find a treadmill with the type of programs you want, and then use them as much or as little as you like (to best suit your needs).
-Thanks to the modern technology, most recent treadmills come with a number of preset workout programs.
+The most recent treadmills come with many preset workout programs thanks to modern technology.

-There are three basic treadmill styles: folding frame, fixed frame (rigid), and walking belt suspension style.
-A folding treadmill folds away into more compact space when not used, whereas most fixed-frame treadmills stand proud of the floor.
-A treadmill with suspension style has a treadmill belt that moves independently from the frame, so you have no direct impact on it as you run or walk – which can be beneficial for those who are more serious about their treadmill workouts and want to increase their chances of injury if they fall off.
+Three basic treadmill styles are folding, fixed frame (rigid), and walking belt suspension.
+A folding treadmill folds away into more compact space when not used, whereas most fixed-frame treadmills stand proudly on the floor.
+A treadmill with a suspension style has a treadmill belt that moves independently from the frame, so you have no direct impact on it as you run or walk – which can be beneficial for those who are more serious about their treadmill workouts and want to increase their chances of injury if they fall off.

 A folding treadmill is perfect for saving space in the garage when not in use because they fold up into a much smaller footprint than other types (furthermore, some even come with wheels) – but this means there will usually be extra moving parts that may break down over time such as hinges, rollers, etc., which increases maintenance requirements and your risk of tripping over them if they stick out past the treadmill bed.

 Fixed Frame vs. Walking Belt Suspension Style Treadmills